This dataset contains quarterly data for the fiscal years 2014 - 2015 and is available in the following formats:

 Field A: Spoken Asian & Pacific Islander Language indicates communication by word of mouth by Asian Americans and Pacific Islanders.

-Field B: Receipt Counts for Quarter 1 in Fiscal Year 2013, a federal fiscal year for the period of October 1, 2012 through September 30, 2013.
+Field B - Onwards: Receipt Counts for each Quarter for each Fiscal Year starting 2014, a federal fiscal year is for the period of October 1, 2013 through September 30, 2014.